Mental Health Warning Signs and When to Ask for Help

 How to Seek Help for a Mental Health Challenge

-If you notice these changes in your or a loved one’s behaviors, especially if you’ve answered “yes” to some of the questions above, it’s important to reach out for support as soon as possible.
-The longer someone goes without treatment, the more serious symptoms may become—and, in the case of symptoms like delusions or self-injury, untreated symptoms can have serious consequences to your health.
+If you notice these changes in your behavior or the behavior of a loved one — especially if you answered yes to some of the questions above — it’s important to reach out for support as soon as possible.
+The longer someone goes without treatment, the more serious their symptoms may become — and untreated symptoms can have serious consequences to your health.

-The first step in getting help is talking to an adult you trust, like a parent or caregiver, teacher, guidance counselor, or doctor.
-Especially if you’re still in school, it’s important to seek help from a trusted adult, because they can help you find the mental health resources you need, like a counselor or therapist.
-If you are ready for a conversation but don’t know who to turn to,
+The first step in getting help is to talk to an adult you trust, such as a parent, caregiver, teacher, guidance counselor, or doctor.
+A trusted adult can help you find the mental health resources you need, such as a counselor or therapist.

 Let your friends know what you’ve been experiencing, and ask for their support.
-While friends are not a substitute for help from a mental health professional, they can support you in other ways, like by creating a safe space for sharing your feelings, holding you accountable to your treatment goals, and comforting you when you get overwhelmed.
+Friends are not a substitute for help from a mental health professional, but they can support you in other ways, such as by creating a safe space for sharing your feelings, holding you accountable to your treatment goals, and comforting you when you get overwhelmed.

 How to Help a Friend Find Mental Health Support

 - Start the conversation.
 Tell them what you’ve noticed and express your concern.
-It’s important to stay calm and non-judgmental.
-Use “I” statements, like “I’ve noticed you’ve been skipping class lately, is everything okay?”
-Or “I saw what you posted last night, do you want to talk about it?”
+It’s important to stay calm and nonjudgmental.
+Use “I” statements, such as, “I’ve noticed you’ve been skipping class lately.
+Is everything OK?”
+Or, “I saw what you posted last night.
+Do you want to talk about it?”

-- Encourage them to seek help from a parent or caregiver, therapist, doctor, or guidance counselor.
+- Encourage them to seek help from a parent, caregiver, therapist, doctor, or guidance counselor.
 If you’re able to, offer to help them find a therapist or reach out on their behalf to a trusted adult.